Bronco Mendenhall: 2015 season

 BYU opened the season playing away at Nebraska, coming away with a hard-earned victory against the Cornhuskers, 33–28.
 They followed up the win with an impressive home victory against #20 Boise State, 35–24.
 However, a heartbreaking 23–24 loss at #10 UCLA Bruins lingered with the team to the following week, when they were blown out, 0–31, at Michigan.
 The team would recover though and win 7 of its last 8 regular season games to earn a 9–3 record and an eleventh consecutive bowl invitation, all under Mendenhall.

 This season would be Mendenhall's last as the BYU head coach.
 As he had alluded to in his 2011 contract negotiations, it was soon time for him to move on from BYU and its unique situation, opportunity, and restraints.
-While his brother and father had played for the Cougars, Bronco himself had played at a public university in a major conference, Oregon State.
+While his brother and father had played for the Cougars, Bronco himself had played at a public university (OSU) in a major conference.
 BYU held a joint press conference with AD Tom Holmoe and Mendenhall for his departure, in which BYU thanked him for his many successful years as head coach, leaving with the second-most wins in school history at 99.
 Mendenhall also thanked BYU for the one-of-a-kind opportunity and agreed to coach the team in the 2015 Las Vegas Bowl against #20 Utah.

 Virginia

-Head coach

 On December 4, 2015, Mendenhall was named the head coach of the Virginia Cavaliers, after Mike London resigned on November 29, 2015.
 Mendenhall had previously turned down the head coaching job at UCLA several years prior to accepting the one at Virginia.
 The hire gained attention across the sports spectrum, as Boston Celtics president and BYU alumnus Danny Ainge voiced his congratulations to both Mendenhall and UVA on the hire.
 The appointment was viewed by many as a surprise, following intense speculation involving Mark Richt, Jeff Brohm, and Sonny Dykes as candidates, and drew comparisons with the 2009 hire of Virginia's men's basketball coach Tony Bennett.